Cisco Compliance Audit

 data_plane - Implement in

-_check_access_port,_check_trunk_port,_check_unused_port, or_check_routed_port - Reuse interface helper matching patterns for deterministic behavior
+_check_access_port,_check_trunk_port,_check_unused_port, or_check_routed_port - Reuse interface helper matching patterns for deterministic behaviour

 Add a New Device Role¶